Temminck’s Tragopans

 Housing:

 These birds are extremely hardy and are easy to keep in a medium to large aviary.
-We have pairs which seem perfectly happy in aviaries 24′ X 12′.
+We have pairs that seem perfectly happy in aviaries 24′ X 12′.
 They like some high perches and unlike many pheasants will use an elevated nest box.

 Diet: